facebook/react/packages/create-subscription/README.md

   subscribe(source, callback) {
     // Subscribe (e.g. add an event listener) to the subscription (source).
     // Call callback(newValue) whenever a subscription changes.
-    // Return any value that will later be needed to unsubscribe (e.g. an event handler).
+    // Return an unsubscribe method,
-  },
-  unsubscribe(source, subscription) {
-    // Remove your subscription from source.
-    // The value returned by subscribe() is the second, 'subscription' parameter.
+    // Or false if unsubscribe is not supported (e.g. native Promises).
   }
 });
 ```